 silicones & mineral oils

-Many mainstream sunscreen products will contain pore-clogging ingredients such as mineral oils and silicone.
+Many mainstream sunscreen products will contain ingredients than can be problematic for acne prone skin.
 These ingredients are basically like wrapping your skin up in cling film!
 This reduces the amount of sweat that can escape through your pores and traps it under the surface of your skin which can lead to irritation and inflammation.

 heavy comedogenic oils and butters